wso2-extensions/esb-connector-file/docs/topics.md

 **Properties**

-* source: The location of the file.
+* filePath: The location of the file.
 This can be a file on the local physical file system or a file on an FTP server.
 * For local files, the URI format is [file://] absolute-path, where absolute-path is a valid absolute file name for the local platform.
 UNC names are supported under Windows (e.g., file:///home/user/test/test.txt  or  file:///C:/Windows ).
 * For files on an FTP server, the URI format is ftp://[ username[: password]@] hostname[: port][ relative-path]  (e.g., ftp://myusername:mypassword@somehost/pub/downloads/test.txt).
 For creating a file, the file path should have extension (e.g. , file:///home/user/test/test.txt)
 * inputContent [optional] : The content of the file.